jgm/djot/doc/syntax.md

 ### Caption

+A caption provides a title or description for an element.
 A caption can be attached to a table, an image, or a block quote by placing a line starting with `^` followed by a space after the element.
 The caption can come directly after the element, or there can be an intervening blank line.
 The caption text is parsed as inline content and can extend over multiple lines, provided they are indented relative to the `^`.

-A table caption produces a `<caption>` element inside the table:
+For tables, the caption is associated with the table itself:

     | fruit  | price |
     |--------|------:|
     | apple  |     4 |
     ^ Fruit prices in the market

+When rendered to HTML, this produces a `<caption>` element inside the `<table>`.

-When a paragraph contains only an image and is followed by a caption, the image and caption are wrapped in a `<figure>` element with a `<figcaption>`:
+When a paragraph contains only an image and is followed by a caption, the image becomes a figure - a self-contained unit with its caption:

     ![Sunset over the ocean](sunset.jpg)
     ^ A beautiful sunset captured at the beach

+When rendered to HTML, this uses `<figure>` and `<figcaption>` elements.

-A block quote followed by a caption is wrapped in a `<figure>` element with a `<figcaption>`, which is useful for attributions:
+A block quote followed by a caption also becomes a figure, which is useful for attributions:

     > To be or not to be, that is the question.
     ^ William Shakespeare, Hamlet